-Read this post to know more about the funny bone, the origin of the name, why the funny bone hurts so much, and how to differentiate it from other causes of the tingling sensation in arms.
+Read on to understand more about the funny bone, the origin of the name, why it hurts so much, and how to differentiate it from other causes of tingling sensations in the arms.

 What Is The “Funny Bone”?